civilservicelgbt/civilservicelgbt.github.io/_posts/2020-06-29-prideon-podcast-episode-3-on-loneliness-and-living-through-lockdown.md

 ---
 layout: news
 author: John Peart
-date: '2020-06-15'
+date: '2020-06-26'
 preview: false
-published: true
+published: false
 category:
 - pride-2020
 - podcast
-title: "Episode 1 of the PrideON podcast with Lucy Pedrick"
+title: "Episode 3 of the PrideON podcast on loneliness and lockdown"
-excerpt: "You can listen to episode 1 now, with host John Peart and guest Lucy Pedrick, wherever you get podcasts."
+excerpt: "Listen to episode 3 now, with host John Peart and guests Marc Fitchett and James Jefferson from the Civil Service LGBT+ Network."
 image: /assets/images/posts/pride-on-podcast.png
-permalink: /2020/06/15/prideon-podcast-episode-1
+permalink: /2020/06/26/prideon-podcast-episode-3
-redirect_from: /podcast/episode/1
+redirect_from: /podcast/episode/3
 ---

-*The PrideON podcast* is a brand new podcast from the Civil Service LGBT+ Network.
-In each episode we'll be chatting to inspiring LGBT+ civil servants about their lives, identities what pride means to them.
+*The PrideON podcast* is the Civil Service LGBT+ Network's new podcast for the pride season.
+In each episode we'll be chatting to inspiring LGBT+ civil servants and keeping pride *on*.

-**Episode 1 of the podcast is now available**.
+**Episode 3 of the podcast is now available**.
 You can download it from wherever you get podcasts.

-In the first episode, John Peart – former vice-chair for the Civil Service LGBT+ Network – talks to Lucy Pedrick.
-Lucy works at the Department for Digital, Culture, Media and Sport.
-She’s also been doing lots to improve the inclusion of bisexual people within the Civil Service, helping to establish “[BiSpace](/bispace/)”.
+In this extra bonus episode, John Peart – former vice-chair for the Civil Service LGBT+ Network – talks to Caroline Airs and Jordan Zaman from Cabinet Office's Civil Service Diversity and Inclusion team, Kate Hughes, the Civil Service LGBT+ Network's chair, and Edward He and Rikesh Nagamah who (along with Jordan) are some of the vice-chairs for the network.

-John and Lucy talk about:

-- the opportunities a socially-distant pride season provides for creating more accessible LGBT+ spaces
-- the work Lucy has done on bi-inclusion
-- how to be a better ally

-## Listen online

-You can listen to the first episode of *the PrideON podcast* using the embedded player, below.

-<iframe src="https://anchor.fm/civilservicelgbt/embed/episodes/Lucy-Pedrick-on-accessible-LGBT-spaces-and-being-a-better-ally-ef18nq" height="102px" width="400px" frameborder="0" scrolling="no"></iframe>
+In this episode, they talk about loneliness and living through lockdown.

 ## Subscribe on your favourite podcast app